CarlSchwedes/SFND_Unscented_Kalman_Filter/README.md

 ---

 ## Other Important Dependencies
+* This code has been tested on Ubuntu 16.04 with pcl-1.7 and vtk-6.2
 * cmake >= 3.5
   * All OSes: [click here for installation instructions](https://cmake.org/install/)
 * make >= 4.1 (Linux, Mac), 3.81 (Windows)